"If you can say something beautiful in a very terrible way — I was always drawn to that."

 Andrew John Hozier-Byrne was born on March 17, 1990, near Bray in County Wicklow, Ireland.
 His childhood was shaped by two powerful forces: music and hardship.

 His father John was a local banker by day but a jazz and blues drummer by night, filling young Andrew's world with the sounds of John Lee Hooker, Muddy Waters, and Tom Waits.
-His mother Raine was a visual artist — she would later design his album covers.
+His mother Raine was a visual artist who would later design his album covers.
 Both parents had been raised Catholic but converted to Quakerism, raising Andrew in that faith tradition.

 Then, when Andrew was six, his father underwent spinal surgery.
 The complications left him wheelchair-bound, and for years afterward, the family struggled financially while his father was unemployed.